LooseLab/readfish/README.md

 <!-- start-changelog -->
 # Changelog
 ## 2024.3.0
+### This release is breaking for ALL versions of `MinKNOW <= 6` and no longer supports Guppy.

 1. Introducing support for MinKNOW >=6.0.0 and deprecating support for earlier versions.
 1. Removing support for legacy guppy base caller and only supporting Dorado in future.
-1. Optimising batch sending to the base caller.
+1. Optimising batch sending to the base caller through the use of `pass_reads` rather than `pass_read`
-1. Changing default accepted read types to receive from minknow.
+1. Adding the new strand classifications as used by MinKNOW, including strand2 and short.

 ## 2024.2.0
 1. Add a dorado base-caller which addressed issue [#347](https://github.com/LooseLab/readfish/issues/347) - chiefly in Dorado 7.3.9 ONT have moved to `ont-pybasecall-client-lib`,